Ogoa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10.
 This script displays the result of "BREATH" to the power "LOVE", followed by a new line.
 THe two variables are environment variables.

+11-binary_to_decimal
+Task 11.
+This script coonverts a binary number to its decimal equivalent then prints it.

 12-combinations
 Task 12.
 This script prints all possible combinations oftwo letters in the range "a" to "z", except "oo", in alphabetical order and one combination per line.